 I think we should be proud of our tabs in a lot of cases.
 And browsers should help support this constructive practice and emotion.
 A laughing face doesn’t really help, and it may even hurt!

 Tabs are Tombstones

 After a while, the milestones often turn into symbolic tombstones.
-The act of closing the tab represents death—but it’s more like death due to giving up, than death due to natural causes.
+The act of closing the tab represents a form of death—but it’s more like death due to giving up, or turning away, than death due to natural causes.